Geranium can reward you with cleft leaves and white, pink, purple, or blue flowers containing distinctive veining, and it is easy to reproduce too.

 Likewise, hybrid Geraniums produced from seed have exceptional vigor, heat tolerance, and disease resistance and are free-blooming.

-- You should also pre-soak the seeds on damp paper for two days to soften the seeds.
+- Pre-soak the seeds on damp paper for two days to soften seeds.

-- Likewise, the soil should be a mixture of vermiculite, peat moss, and perlite and moistened before putting it in the seedling tray.
+- Create a soil mixture of vermiculite, peat moss, and perlite and moisten it before putting it in the seedling tray.

 - Choose a clean and good drainage germination tray to avoid potential damping off fungus.

-- Use the prepared soil mix and pat each cell of the tray very lightly to settle down the soil.
+- Use the prepared soil mix and lightly pat each tray cell to settle down the soil.

-- You can put two seeds per plug to increase the probability of getting germination success.
+- Put two seeds per plug to increase the probability of achieving germination success.

-- Apply the soil lightly to the top of the seeds or use vermiculite to cover them.
+- Sprinkle the soil lightly on the top of the seeds or use vermiculite to cover them.

-- Water the seeds sparingly using a watering can and ensure they are not overwatered.
+- Water the seeds sparingly using a spray bottle and ensure they are not overwatered.

-- Cover the tray with clear plastic or glass to maintain humidity level.
+- Cover the tray with clear plastic or glass to maintain the humidity level.

-- Place them in a warm position where they will receive bright indirect light.
+- Place the seed tray in a warm place where they will receive bright indirect light.

-- You can also place them on a heating pad and under the fluorescent light to speed up the germination.
+- You can also keep the tray on a heating pad under fluorescent lights for 12 to 16 hours daily.

-- Remove the plastic or glass cover when your seeds germinate in 5 to 7 days.
+- Remove the plastic or glass cover when seeds germinate in 7-10 days.

 Lastly, use a well-drained commercial potting mix and transfer the seedlings into a plastic pot.

 You can transfer the seeds to a larger pot once they have about three sets of leaves and the roots have filled the germination tray.
-Also, the pot should be about two to three inches.
+Also, the pot should be about two to three inches wide.

 Remember to handle the small seedling by their leaves, as the thin stems can break off easily.